Arlanthir/notes/programs/Godot.md

 Nodes can have scripts that run in an event-driven fashion (events are called signals in Godot).

+A Script defines a class that extends the Node's base class.

+**Conventions**:

+- Nodes are `CamelCase`.
+- Functions and variables are `snake_case`.
+- Private class members start with underscore `_`.
+- Signals are in the past tense `something_happened`.

 ### Common lifecycle hooks

 ```gdscript